particle-iot/docs/src/content/reference/device-os/firmware.md

 AssetHash(AssetHash&& other) = default;
 ```

-The hash is generated for you by the ApplicationAsset class, but in some cases you may want to construct your own.
+You will typically not construct one of these as the class is instantiated by `ApplicationAsset`.
+However you can construct

-You pass the entire data to the constructor.
-There is no option to pass the data in multiple buffers.
+your own if desired.
+Note that the this class does not actually do the hashing; it's a container to hold the pre-hashed value.

 #### type() - AssetHash